caolan/async/README.md

 <a name="whilst" />
 ### whilst(test, fn, callback)

-Repeatedly call fn, while test returns true.
+Repeatedly call fn, while test returns `true`.
 Calls the callback when stopped, or an error occurs.

 __Arguments__